-iPads have restricted access to the Internet via McGruff Google.
-Access to SAFARI is filtered yet strict adult supervision is recommended. iPads are also set to restrictions that limit adult content.
+iPads use Cleanbrowsing DNS and Sophos for filtering.
+Access to SAFARI is filtered yet strict adult supervision is recommended. iPads are also set to restrictions that limit adult content and that YouTube is blocked.

 Always keep passwords secure and limited to those on a "need to know" basis.
 Remember that if you leave a computer running and leave the room it can be tampered with and leave you open to exploitation.
 Wherever possible, good practice would be to lock the computer by pressing Clt-Alt-Del and enter or more appropriately, hold down the windows key and press L.